 4. Full-HD, 1080p screens and beyond

-The HTC DROID DNA, the first 1080p device, was released almost exactly a year ago, and even as we speak, the industry is making its first tentative strides towards even greater heights, with as pixel dense screens as ones with a 2560x1440 resolution.
+, the first 1080p device, was released almost exactly a year ago, and even as we speak, the industry is making its first tentative strides towards even greater heights, with as pixel dense screens as ones with a 2560x1440 resolution.

 5. Nearing edge-to-edge screens

 Speaking of screens, it's worth noting that manufacturers such as Samsung (and its Note 3